 This course is driven by independent enquiry, structured and supportive exposure, self-motivated practice and focused creative thought.
 Painting, printmaking and sculptural concerns are energised by drawing, lens and time based processes and imaginative use of media/materials supported by a critical theoretical framework.

-Delivery is through a combination of lectures, seminars, tutorials, demonstrations, theoretical and practical investigation, studio and workshop practice, exhibitions and field trips, and self directed study.
-Students will also have the chance to exhibit work in a public venue; this affords valuable professional experience, excellent networking opportunities and audience interaction.
+Delivery is through a combination of lectures, seminars, tutorials, demonstrations, theoretical and practical investigation, studio and workshop practice, exhibitions and field trips, and self-directed study.
+Students will investigate exhibiting and curation of work in a range of public settings and explore the interaction of audiences with their practices.

 Most full-time students will take modules worth 60 credits per semester, with part-time students taking proportionately fewer credits per semester.
 A total of 120 credits per level and 360 credits are needed for an honours degree as a whole.
 Overall grades for the course and degree classification are based on the marks obtained for modules taken at levels 5 and 6.